Submission and printing

 List of errata

-The thesis must be printed as it was at the time of submission.
+The thesis must be printed as it was at the time of submission unless the Faculty has approved a revision of the thesis proposed by the assessment committee.
 This means that there are limited opportunities for making changes to the thesis before printing.
 Only formal changes of a technical nature, such as orthographic errors, punctuation errors and missing or superfluous references are permitted.
 Changes that affect the meaning of the thesis will not be accepted.

 After submission, the PhD candidate can apply for permission to correct formal errors in the thesis.
 The application must include a complete overview of the relevant errors.
 An application to correct formal errors (list of errata) must be submitted to the department no later than six weeks before the public defence of the thesis.